KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-dribbble by marcobiedermann](https://github.com/marcobiedermann/MMM-dribbble)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2023-10-24.
 1. `package.json` issue: No description
 2. There are no specific keywords in 'package.json'.
 We would use them as tags on the module list page.
 Add a few meaningful terms to the keywords in the package.json.
 Not just “magicmirror” or “module”.
 3. Recommendation: Replace eslintrc by new flat config.